demox-labs/aleo-standard-programs/pondo-bot/src/README.md

 ### Normal State (0u8)

+The protocol spends the vast majority of an epoch in this state

 _What happens in the core protocol?_

 If we are within the `REBALANCE_PERIOD` we attempt to rebalance (see: Prep Rebalance State)